awkwardindustries/azure-monitor-handler/README.md

    az deployment group create --name DeployResources --resource-group $resourceGroup \
      --template-file .\fn-handler-with-appinsights-and-blob.bicep
    ```
-1. **Deploy the Function Code** Using VS Code's Azure Function extension, highlight the Local Project and click the *Deploy to Function App...* button on the Functions section header.
+1. **Deploy the Function Code**
+   * Using VS Code's Azure Function extension, highlight the Local Project and click the *Deploy to Function App...* button on the Functions section header.
 This action will build the code for production, create a Zip package, and deploy to the specified Function App.
+   * Alternatively, you can use the Azure Functions Core Tools:
+     ```sh
+     # Run from the /src/AzureMonitorHandler.Functions directory
+     func azure functionapp publish <function-app-name>
+     ```
 1. **Trigger an Event** The output from a successful deployment will include the Function URI to invoke the CreateEvent function.
 Open the URL and verify that the HTTP triggered function executed successfully.